Focșani: Modern period

 As a town on the Moldavian-Wallachian border, Focșani developed into an important trade center halfway between the Russian Empire and the Balkans.
 A congress between Imperial Russian and Ottoman diplomats took place near the city in 1772.
 Near the town, the Ottomans suffered a severe defeat at the hands of the allied forces of the Habsburg monarchy under Prince Frederick Josias of Saxe-Coburg-Saalfeld and Imperial Russia under Alexander Suvorov in 1789 (see Battle of Focșani).

-In the 1850s (after the Crimean War), Focșani grew in importance as the center of activities in favor of the union between Wallachia and Moldavia (the Danubian Principalities), leading up to the double election of Alexandru Ioan Cuza in Iași and Bucharest in 1859.
-From 1858, it housed a Central Commission regulating the common legislation of the two countries, as well as the High Court of Justice.
-Both institutions were disestablished in 1864, when the Romanian Principality was founded as a unified state.
-Focșani's role in the forming of the modern Romanian state is immortalized in the Union Square Obelisk.
-It was suggested that Focșani become the capital of the United Principalities in 1861, as a desire to establish a more strategically located capital and represent both Wallachia and Moldavia as a compromise.
+In the 1850s, after the Crimean War, Focșani grew in importance as a center of activities in favor of the union between Wallachia and Moldavia, leading to the double election of Alexandru Ioan Cuza in Iași and Bucharest in 1859.
+From 1858, it housed a Central Commission regulating the common legislation of the two principalities, as well as the High Court of Justice.
+Both institutions were disestablished in 1864, after the establishment of a unified Romanian state.
+Focșani's role in the formation of modern Romania is commemorated by the Union Square Obelisk.
+Focșani was also proposed as a possible capital of the United Principalities, in part because of its location on the former border between the two principalities.

-On 30–31 December 1881, following the impact of Zionism on the Romanian Jewish community, the First Congress of all Zionist Unions in Romania for the promotion of the return to Eretz Israel was held at Focșani.
-It was attended by 51 delegates, representing 32 organizations, two press editors, three newspaper reporters and important guests.
-This 1881 Congress, the first ever held, 16 years before the World Zionist Organization's First Zionist (held in Basel), had a major influence on the Romanian Jews, and its proceedings also became known outside the borders of Romania.

 In 1917, during the Romanian Campaign of World War I, Focșani and Galați were part of a line of fortifications known as the Siret Line.
-The Armistice of Focșani was signed in the city on 9 December 1917, between the Kingdom of Romania and the Central Powers.
+The Armistice of Focșani was signed in the city on 9 December 1917 between the Kingdom of Romania and the Central Powers.
+Eduard Buchner (1860-1917), a German chemist and winner of the Nobel Prize in Chemistry, died in Focșani in 1917.

-In 1944, during World War II, Focșani was supposed to be part of the fortified Focșani–Nămoloasa–Galați line, where 9 elite divisions were preparing to resist the Soviet Red Army's advance after the Battle of Târgu Frumos.
-However, due to the coup d'état on 23 August 1944 (see Romania during World War II), this never materialized.
+In 1944, during World War II, Focșani was intended to form part of the fortified Focșani-Nămoloasa-Galați line, where Romanian and German forces prepared to resist the advance of the Soviet Red Army.
+The defensive plans were overtaken by the Romanian coup d'état of 23 August 1944.